-On each matter to be voted upon, you have one vote for each share of common stock you own as of April 14, 2023.
+On each matter to be voted upon, you have one vote for each share of common stock you owned as of the Record Date.

 What are the Board's recommendations on how to vote my shares?

 The Board recommends a vote: